-32+ Upsetting and Interesting Facts About PTSD for 2021
+32+ Interesting Facts About PTSD and Its Treatment

 The public is familiar with post-traumatic stress disorder (PTSD) as battle fatigue or shell shock, because of the war veterans that suffer from it.
 However, interesting facts about PTSD show that this disorder can strike anyone on the planet.